 When India is calling and bringing you back again and again

 - Pick reputed homestays.
-Either from first hand recommendations or from trusted guidebooks.
-Even if you travel on a budget and usually go for cheapest options, then it might end up asking yourself for trouble.
+Either from first-hand recommendations or from trusted guidebooks.
+Even if you travel on a budget and usually go for the cheapest options, then it might end up asking yourself for trouble.

 - Buy a local sim card and always have your mobile fully charged.
 Internet data is cheap here and would be helpful in case you get lost or you just need some online update.

 - Share your new mobile number with people whom you are informing about your travel plans.